SarahCreager/reading-note/README.md

   * Reviewing Material

 * [Wireframing and HTML Basics](html.md)
-  * What is Wireframe
+  * What is a Wireframe
-    * Wireframe Examples
-    * 3 Keys to Making Wireframes
   * HTML Basics
-    * Structure of HTML
   * Semantics
-    * What are Semantics
-    * Benefits of Using Semantics

 * [What is CSS?](css.md)
   * CSS definition